-Board policies on suspension and expulsion, procedures to notify teachers of dangerous pupils, sexual harassment, school-wide dress code, procedures of safe ingress and egress of pupils and rules and procedures on school discipline are also components of the plan.
+Board policies on suspension and expulsion, procedures to notify teachers of dangerous pupils, sexual harassment, procedures of safe ingress and egress of pupils and rules and procedures on school discipline are also components of the plan.
 The plan may be reviewed in detail at the school site.

-The District has installed window film for safety and security at each site.
-All door locks have been checked and only require a push button to lock and secure each room.
+There is window film for safety and security at each site.
 All door locks have been checked and only require a push button or simple motion to remove a door block to lock and secure each room.
 In addition, the telephone system allows each school to call 911 and to contact the District in the event of an emergency.
-Also, the walkie-talkie system has been upgraded for each site to contact the District and all school personnel have walkie talkies to communicate at the site level and to contact the District in the event of an emergency.
-Also, the walkie talkie radio system has been upgraded for each site to contact the District.
-We have also developed a School Site Safety plan in response to the Covid-19 pandemic.
-We have protocols for hand-washing, staggered arrival and dismissal, social distancing, isolating sick students, communication protocols in cases of COVID exposure, mask/face coverings, and movement across campus.
+The walkie-talkie system has been upgraded for each site to contact the District and all school personnel have walkie talkies to communicate at the site level and to contact the District in the event of an emergency.